hhanh00/ywallet_docs/content/zswap/good.md

 ## Tx 2: Fund the ZEC lock

 - Alice notices Tx.
-1 and posts Tx 2 on Zcash blockchain
+1 and posts Tx.
+2 on Zcash blockchain
 - nsk, nk, dk, ovk are pre-agreed
 - ask = secret Alice + secret Bob
 - *same secret* as for Bitcoin